Academic Bowl

 WIQH Radio Station

-Time: Every school day, some weekends, some vacation days
+Time: Every school day, and then some

 Location: WIQH Studios, Room 150 (1st Floor below Art rooms)

-Faculty Advisor:
+Faculty Advisor: Ned Roos

 WIQH is a full-fledged radio station broadcasting over the air on 88.3FM and streaming online at wiqh.org.
 The station broadcasts 365 days a year with students normally doing live shows after school and into the evening every school day.
 We often also broadcast live coverage of CCHS sports and community special events, whenever and wherever they happen (we’ve been live from Gillette Stadium, the TD Garden, Worcester’s DCU Center, Kimball Farm in Carlisle, a Navy vessel in Boston Harbor, to name just a few).
 We are a very active ‘club’ that’s also a small business working closely with other organizations at CCHS and throughout Concord and Carlisle.